Projection methods for Neural Field equations: Introduction

 Neural field models are integro-differential equations describing the spatially-extended, coarse-grained activity of neurons in continuum cortices.
 The simplest and most studied neural field model is written as

 where $u(x,t)$ is the voltage of a neuronal population at time $t$ and point $x$ in the cortex $\Omega$, which is a compact domain in $\mathbb{R}^d$.
 The function $w(x,y)$ is the \emph{synaptic kernel}, modelling synaptic strengths from point $y$ to point $x$ in the tissue, whereas $f$ is the \emph{firing rate} of the population; the function $\xi$ models an external input.
-Finally, $J$ is an open time interval centred at $t_0$, say $J = (t_0-T,t_0+T)$.
+Finally, $J$ is a time interval containing $t_0$, typically $J = [t_0,t_0+T]$ or $J=[t_0-T,t_0+T]$.
 Intuitively, the first term in the right-hand side of the evolution equation in \cref{eq:NF} models local decay, while the integral term collects inputs from the whole cortex.
 Typically the function $f$ is taken to be a steep, bounded sigmoidal function (approximating a Heaviside step function), hence a neuronal patch in $y$ contributes to the activity in $x$ nonlinearly, and only if its voltage is sufficiently high.

 Since their introduction by Wilson and Cowan~\cite{wilson1973mathematical}, and Amari~\cite{amari1977dynamics}, neural fields have been used to analyse and reproduce macroscopic cortical patters of activity, including localised stationary bumps, travelling waves and spiral waves.
 As discussed in several mathematical neuroscience reviews and textbooks \cite{Ermentrout.1998qno,Ermentrout.2010,Bresloff.2012, Bressloff.2014k0p,coombes2014neural}, the model \cref{eq:NF} can be extended in many ways, including multiple neuronal populations, stochastic forcing, and distributed delays.